skafandri/skafandri.github.io/_posts/2018-02-02-ORM is not ROM.markdown

     //dispatch to shop
 }
 ````
-One possible approach is to expose this column as two classes of accessors one for delivery type and one for payment type
+One possible approach is to expose this column as two sets of accessors, one for delivery type and one for payment type

 ````php
 class Order